wpengine/atlas-commerce-blueprint/README.md

 ## Development

 Copy `.env.local.sample` to `.env.local` in your local development environment.
-The sample env file points to the dev Titan Blueprint Wordpress site, but you can change it to point to a local Wordpress site instead.
+The sample env file points to the dev Commerce Blueprint Wordpress site, but you can change it to point to a local Wordpress site instead.

 Make sure that any Wordpress site that is connected to this headless site has set its Permalinks to use this custom structure: